Mark Nichols

 ____________________________________________

-On November 7th, 1996, I contracted with Cisco Systems to host the www.cisco.com website.
-I productized and articulated the hosting services, calculated the financial modeling, negotiated the terms of service for the QOS metrics, and personally endorsed the document at the Cisco Systems HQ campus.
-We used this contract, which formalized our agreement, as a proof of concept to secure our angel financing and over $779 million in subsequent rounds of investment.
-Keep in mind that when the contract was signed, we were a 90-day-old, three-person company, and we now needed to hire many very qualified and talented people to support our commitment to Cisco to acquire and manage the network infrastructure to globalize the internet.
+To realize this agreement with Cisco proposing to trust us with their website, I first had to productize and articulate the hosting services, calculate the financial modeling, negotiate the terms of service for the QOS metrics, and then personally endorse the document at the Cisco Systems HQ campus.
+We used this contract, which formalized our agreement as a proof of concept, to secure our angel financing and over $779 million in subsequent rounds of investment.

 At the start of 1996, Cisco ranked #587 in the US Fortune 1000 for capitalization value.
 Three years later, in 1999, Cisco became the world’s most valuable company.
 Founded in 1984, Cisco achieved this level of success for the first time in history that an internet company ranked as the #1 most valuable company in the USA and the world, and they accomplished it in just 15 years from startup.
-During this time, we were the web hosting contractor for Cisco, which provided that global scalability.
+During this time, we were the web hosting contractor and ISP for Cisco, which provided that global scalability.

 Below is our company’s first press release announcing the above services contract to host the Cisco Systems web site and the announcement of our “NEW GLOBAL NETWORK.”
 January 1997.